huister/Ingram-Micro-China-Oracle-vBCA-Lab/index.rst

 -Software :

  - Oracle Linux.
 You can download from Oracle Website. https://www.oracle.com/linux/index.html .
-If you are install Oracle 11gR2, I recommend you use Oracle Linux 6.
-If you are install Oracle 12cR1 above , I will recommend you use Oracle Linux 7
+If you are installing Oracle 11gR2, it is recommended to use Oracle Linux 6 but if you are installing Oracle 12cR1 above , it is recommendded to use Oracle Linux 7

  - Oracle database binary.
 You can download from http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index-092322.html